-First, our analysis explored the bivariate relationships between ethno-racial group status and gender, and workplace bullying.
-Men were more likely than women to report that they had experienced workplace bullying (58.3% and 53.3%, respectively), they also had higher rates of work-related bullying (51.8% and 44%), and all these differences were statistically significant at p<0.001.
-There was no statistically significant difference between gender and personal bullying at workplace, as the proportion of men (40.5%) and women (40%) reporting experiences of this type of bullying was very similar (p=0.77).
-A considerably higher proportion of "white" employees (49.5% and 41.4%) reported experiences of work-related and personal bullying, compared to "black" (42.1% and 37.9%) and "Asian" (31.4% and 24.4%) employees.
-These differences were statistically significant at p<0.001.
-A very similar pattern was observed for workplace bullying in general, with "white" group employers having the highest rates (57.5%), followed by "black" (48%) and "Asian" (39%) workers (p<0.001).
-Overall, as can be seen in

-, "white" men had the highest rates of reporting experienced of bullying on all three bullying dimensions measured in this study, although "white" women had a nearly similar rate of personal bullying.
-The lowers rates were for either "Asian" women (workplace and work-related bullying) or "Asian" men (personal bullying).
-All three relationships between intersectional group and bullying experiences were statistically significant at p<0.001.
+and women (40%) reporting experiences of this type of bullying was very similar (p = 0.77).
+A considerably higher proportion of 'white' employees (49.5% and 41.4%) reported experiences of work-related and personal bullying, compared with 'black' (42.1% and 37.9%) and 'Asian' (31.4% and 24.4%) employees.
+These differences were statistically significant at p < 0.001.
+A very similar pattern was observed for workplace bullying in general, with 'white' employees having the highest rates (57.5%), followed by 'black' (48%) and 'Asian' (39%) workers (p < 0.001).
+Overall, as can be seen in Figure 1, 'white' men had the highest rates of reporting experiences of bullying on all three bullying dimensions measured in this study, although 'white' women had a nearly similar rate of personal bullying) or 'Asian' men (personal bullying).
+All three relationships between intersectional group and bullying experiences were statistically significant at p < 0.001.

-2. Experiences of workplace bullying
+Experiences of workplace bullying